SungJun Cho

 sungjun.cho@ndcn.ox.ac.uk

-I am an incoming DPhil student in the OHBA Analysis Group at the University of Oxford, advised by Mark Woolrich and Oiwi Parker Jones.
-My research will focus on developing interpretable attention-based generative models for neuroimaging data.
-I am supported by the Medical Sciences Graduate School studentship, funded by the MRC, NDCN, and Hertford College.
+I am a first-year DPhil student in the OHBA Analysis Group at the University of Oxford, advised by Mark Woolrich and Oiwi Parker Jones.
+My research focuses on the development of new statistical and machine learning methods for analysing neuroimaging data and their application to various neuropsychiatric disorders.

-I received an MSc in Psychiatry from the same group.
+I received an MSc (by Research) in Psychiatry from the same group.
 Prior to this, I was part of Lunit's AutoML team, working on the hyperparameter optimisation problem.
 I completed my undergraduate studies in neuroscience and philosophy at the University of Chicago.

 [CV] [Github] [Google Scholar] [LinkedIn] [X]